Official Government Website

 Q: Do I need to re-submit exhibits or information I provided during my hearing before the County Board of Equalization?

 A: Yes, any information the parties would like the BTA to consider should be provided at the BTA hearing, regardless if the same information was a part of a prior proceeding before the County Board of Equalization.
-Hearings before the BTA are de novo, which in simple terms means everything starts “fresh”.
+Hearings before the BTA are de novo, which in simple terms means everything starts “fresh.”
 Likewise, any information included in the materials submitted when filing the appeal should be re-introduced at the BTA hearing.

 Q: How long will it take to receive my decision?

-A: The time it takes to receive a decision from the BTA can vary from a few weeks to a couple months.
+A: The time it takes to receive a decision from the BTA can vary from a few weeks to a couple of months.
 In most instances, the BTA is required by law to issue property tax assessment decisions by May 1st.

 Q: Can I get information from the opposing party before the hearing?